About Michael

 Tenor Triage band at Rockwood Music Hall, Stage 3.
 Photo by Dani Gros.

-At Bear's Place for the Jazz Fables Concert series in Bloomington, Indiana.
+At Bear's Place in Bloomington, Indiana, playing on the now-defunct 30+ year-running Jazz Fables Concert series.
 Photo by Cherri Dupree.